pingidentity/pingidentity-devops-getting-started/docs/reference/config.md

 * [Adding a message of the day (MOTD)](addMOTD.md)

-    You can use a `motd.json` file to add message of the day information for inclusion in the DevOps images.
+    You can use a `motd.json` file to add message of the day information for inclusion in the images.